Today, many adoptees are tracing birth parents through DNA testing.

 You can always upgrade from 37 to 67 or 111 markers later.
 If money is less of an issue and you want to save time, you can test a higher number of markers in the first place.

-Whether you use the Y-DNA test or the new autosomal tests, you need to contact your matches to learn what they know.
+Whether you use autosomal or Y-DNA testing, you should contact your matches to learn what they know.

 What you’re looking for is branches of their families that extend into the same geographic area where you were born.

-When tracing birth parents with DNA testing, remember that your Y-DNA matches will definitely connect to your father’s side.
-But your matches from the autosomal tests could connect to either side of your family.
+When tracing birth parents with DNA testing, remember that your Y-DNA matches will definitely connect to your father’s direct paternal line.
+But your matches from the autosomal tests could connect to you through any branch of your family tree.

-Many of the matches who respond to your inquiry will be genealogists looking to enlarge their own family trees.
-Initially, all you will have to help them is the geographic area of your family.
+Many of the matches who respond to your inquiry will be genealogists with extensive family trees.

 While most people are willing to help adoptees with tracing birth parents, you may run into the occasional person who is not sympathetic to your cause.